THE GREAT RESET – Let there be Jobs

 Government plays a key role to stabilise and jumpstart the jobs market that has been battered during the COVID-19 recession.
 This paper proposes counteracting measures in the form of a long-term public sector expansion.
 Specifically, the public health and tertiary education systems should be expanded to meet underserved demand.

-In a jointly organised webinar with IRDP Malaysia, visiting fellow Hafiz Noor Shams highlights that the growth rate of high paying jobs has not kept up with population growth.
+Our Visiting Fellow Hafiz Noor Shams in a jointly organized webinar with IRDP Malaysia highlights that the growth rate of high paying jobs has not kept up with population growth.

 The RM35b PENJANA plan has its merits, but may still fall short in protecting jobs and supporting livelihoods.
 While some temporary reliefs are essential, the government must urgently look into a much-needed long-term economic reform for Malaysia.